Tutorial 37: Geometry Under the Hood

 There is still no excitement in our window, but this is easily remedied.

-The sphere is now visible again, because the message jit.gl.render object.
-In response to this message, the jit.gl.render object draws the supplied matrix using the specified drawing primitive.
-If no drawing primitive is specified, the jit.gl.render object's current drawing primitive will be used.
+The sphere is now visible again, because the message jit.gl.mesh object.
+In response to this message, the jit.gl.mesh object draws the supplied matrix using the specified drawing primitive.
+If no drawing primitive is specified, the jit.gl.mesh object's current drawing primitive will be used.
 Valid drawing primitives are: , , , , , , , , , , , and .is being sent to the

 In the same fashion that you can change the dimensions of video data, you can change the dimensions of the matrix output by sending the jit.gl.gridshape object the message.
 By default the dimensions of the matrix output by the jit.gl.gridshape object is 20 by 20.